buerokratt/NoOps/docs/Automatic_container log_removal.md

 #### About
-Here is shown, how to remove container logs using crontab monthly
+Here is shown, how to remove container logs using crontab weekly

 Edit file `/etc/crontab` accordingly
 ```